Urban Photography in Quebec: Locations, Light, and Inspiration

 HeritageRich and diverse

 Quebec regularly hosts exhibitions and events dedicated to photography.
-Certain venues, such as the galleries of Saint-Roch or cultural institutions in Old Quebec, offer photo exhibitions that highlight different perspectives on the city and the world.
-A vibrant photography scene, bringing together amateurs and professionals alike.
+Some spaces, like the galleries in Saint-Roch or the cultural institutions of Old Quebec, offer photo exhibitions that highlight different perspectives on the city and the world.
+An active photo scene, bringing together amateurs and professionals.

 Petit-Champlain: a dream setting for photographers